jrkozak92/project-2/README.md

 Google Maps
-  Custom markers to highlight and better pinpoint locations of lost/found pets on the live map Single button directioins to a given marker's location would be cool
+  Custom markers to highlight and better pinpoint locations of lost/found pets on the live map Single button directioins to a given marker's location would be cool Daily Resets/Handling for recurring events in Tracker Seems like a very in-depth task while I was trying to keep it simple, and never got back around to it.
+I don't think it would be too demanding, just requries some forethought I didn't have time for.